Meaning, success—I know they sound grand.

 But when I hear about “big” people, their stories, their tactics, their habits, all I can dissect is that it’s simple but not easy.
 They have a reason, primal and bigger than themselves.
 They want to matter.

-But second glance that polished monolith and there you’ll see a simultaneous evocation of what once was crude and uncertain.
-Stare long enough within the furtive folds and what transpires is a humming of harmony and drudgery.
+But second glance that polished monolith and there you’ll see a simultaneous evocation of what once was crude.
+Stare long enough within the furtive folds and what transpires is a confluence of harmony and drudgery.
 In the midst of crafting, there’s dullness and excitement, blood and relief, uncertainty and revelation.

 For what, exactly?

-Meaning – we’re all wired for it.
-That’s why creativity begs to be manifested.
-Do you feel that urge to create – anything?
+Do you feel that urge to create… anything?
 Do you feel that void when you keep postponing?
-Are you holding back your child-like enthusiasm or your adult nerdy fascination?
+Are you holding back your youthful enthusiasm?
 We all have that propensity for wonder.
-It claws on us in so many ways.
+That’s why creativity begs to be materialized; it claws on us in so many ways.

-Now, when we find ourselves engaged in a craft, we grow a simple, big reason.
+Eventually, when we find ourselves engaged in a craft, we grow a simple, big reason.
+Why do I cook?
+Why do I keep learning?
+Why do I crunch data?
 Why do I labor for words?
-Why do I keep drawing?
-Why do I crunch data?
+Why do I keep sketching?
 Why do I keep tinkering?
-Why do I share my thoughts?
-Why do I keep singing my heart out?

 That reason belongs to each one of us.
-It’s the spark that will propel us to get to know ourselves better and stretch our capacities.
-It’s the rudder that aligns our actions with our values.
-It’s what nudges us up in the morning.
+It’s what ignites us to stretch our capacities.
+It’s what nudges us up in the morning—our ikigai.
 It’s what lends a hand when we’re in a slump.
-It’s what makes us come back frayed and curious again.
-That reason is our torch, our guidance.
+It’s what makes us come back frayed and move towards the horizon.